mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 * `SELECT GRANTEE,PRIVILEGE_TYPE FROM INFORMATION_SCHEMA.USER_PRIVILEGES`

 **Note:** In older versions of MaxScale this parameter was called `passwd`.
-The parameter was deprecated in MaxScale 2.2 and support for it was dropped in 2.3.0.
+The use of `passwd` was deprecated in MaxScale 2.3.0.

 #### `enable_root_user`